tanmay-mazumdar/Car-dekho-challenge/README.md

 ## Client-side
 We need a website where the user can search for car details of his desired filter selection.
 - We need a login page asking for username and password.
-  - Redirect the users to `/cars` page after login and this page should have 3 dropdowns to show all the details of the filtered cars, and a button `Show Data`
+- Redirect the users to `/cars` page after login:
+  - This page should have 3 dropdowns to show all the details of the filtered cars, and a button `Show Data`
     - make
     - model
     - trim